Wax is applied to the leg

 Advantages and disadvantages of IPL treatment

-• Unlike laser treatment, IPL hair removal works faster because a larger area of skin is irradiated and several hairs are destroyed at the same time.
+• Unlike laser treatment, IPL hair removal works faster because a larger area of skin is irradiated, thus destroying several hairs at the same time.

 • IPL can also be used at home.

-• The IPL method promises a long-lasting effect.
-If you repeat the application regularly, you can significantly reduce hair growth in the treated areas of the body - without the annoying daily shaving.
+• The IPL method promises long-lasting results.
+Regular treatments can significantly reduce hair growth in the treated areas – without the need for tedious daily shaving.

-• In addition, the hair becomes lighter and finer.
-Thanks to individual setting options on the IPL device regarding the melanin content of the skin, the procedure is gentle on the skin and low-risk.
+• Furthermore, the hair becomes lighter and finer.
+Thanks to individual settings on the IPL device that take into account the melanin content of the skin, the procedure is gentle on the skin and low-risk.

-• The main problem with IPL hair removal is that due to the large spectrum of radiation, not only hair roots but also tattoos or skin vessels are exposed to high light energy.
-The basic rule is: Nothing should be exposed that is not the aim of the treatment!
+• The main problem with IPL hair removal is that, due to the broad spectrum of radiation, not only hair follicles but also tattoos and blood vessels are exposed to high light energy.
+The basic principle is: nothing should be exposed to light that is not the target of the treatment!

 • Despite the fact that the IPL procedure works quickly, several sessions are required.

-• The rumor that the IPL variant is more harmless and painless is unfortunately not true: the method does not work without pain.
+• The rumor that the IPL variant is less harmful and less painful is unfortunately not true: the method does not work completely without pain.

-• In addition, the risk of incorrect treatment increases because anyone can purchase an IPL device and use it without any qualifications.
+• Furthermore, the risk of incorrect treatments increases, as anyone can purchase an IPL device and use it without any qualifications.

-• Treatment with IPL is only possible when the hair root is currently in the growth phase and is not suitable for patients with light hair.
+• Treatment with IPL is only possible if the hair root is currently in the growth phase and is not suitable for patients with light hair.

 Who is IPL treatment suitable for?

-The deciding factor in the effectiveness of IPL use – as with laser – is the hair color.
-As a result, IPL is particularly suitable for dark hair types, as the higher proportion of melanin makes it possible for the hair roots to be heated by light.
-Above all, the hair must be darker than the skin, as is the case with lasers.
+The decisive factor for the effectiveness of IPL treatment – as with laser treatment – is hair color.
+Therefore, IPL is particularly suitable for dark hair types, as the higher melanin content is what makes it possible for the light to heat the hair follicle.
+Most importantly, however, the hair must be darker than the skin, just as with laser treatment.
 The greater the color contrast, the better.

-But be careful: your skin is relatively dark?
-Then you should opt for professional laser hair removal, as it is more selective.
+But be careful: Is your skin relatively dark?
+Then you should opt for professional laser hair removal, as this method is more selective.
 The energy is focused exclusively on the hair follicle and not on the surrounding skin.
-For dark skin types, laser treatment is the safer choice.
+Therefore, laser treatment is the safer choice for darker skin tones.

 Permanent hair removal methods – SHR for silky smooth skin

-The abbreviation SHR stands for Great hair removal and is a further development of the IPL treatment.
-This new technology for permanent hair removal uses the 'in-motion method'.
-This means that the area of skin to be treated is repeatedly scanned and heated with the laser head - similar to an iron.
-Light pulses are continuously delivered to the skin, which are absorbed by the surrounding tissue and passed on to the hair root.
-The heat energy changes the root's growth proteins, making it unable to produce new hair.
-Unlike the IPL technique, not one strong impulse, but rather several small impulses are given to the skin.
-The SHR method works with low energy and a higher repetition rate.
+The abbreviation SHR stands for Super Hair Removal SHR is a further development of IPL treatment.
+This new technology for permanent hair removal uses the 'in-motion' method.
+This means the area of skin to be treated is repeatedly and evenly covered with the laser head and heated – similar to an iron.
+During this process, continuous light pulses are emitted into the skin, which are absorbed by the surrounding tissue and transmitted to the hair follicle.
+The heat energy alters the growth proteins in the follicle, preventing it from producing new hair.
+Unlike IPL, SHR does not use one strong pulse, but rather several small pulses.
+The SHR method operates with lower energy but a higher repetition rate.

-A woman's armpit is treated with care product
+A woman's armpit is being treated with a skincare product

 Source: MurrrPhoto/pixabay